troublete/dotfiles/README.md

 # dotfiles
-> essential setup of dotfiles for new UNIX (preferably macOS) environment
+> essential setup of dotfiles for new Unix-like (preferably macOS) environment

 ## Quickstart